-TEXARKANA METROPOLITAN PLANNING ORGANIZATION
+TEXARKANA METROPOLITAN PLANNING ORGANIZATION RESOLUTION # 4-2024

-RESOLUTION # 7-2022

-A RESOLUTION BY THE POLICY BOARD OF THE TEXARKANA METROPOLITAN PLANNING ORGANIZATION (MPO) ADOPTING THE SAFETY TARGETS ESTABLISHED BY THE TEXAS DEPARTMENT OF TRANSPORTATION (TXDOT).
+A RESOLUTION BY THE POLICY BOARD OF THE TEXARKANA METROPOLITAN PLANNING ORGANIZATION (MPO) ADOPTING TO SUPPORT THE SAFETY TARGETS ESTABLISHED BY THE TEXAS DEPARTMENT OF TRANSPORTATION (TXDOT).

 - WHEREAS, Fixing America's Surface Transportation Act and the subsequent Infrastructure Investment and Jobs Act (IIJA), signed into law November 15, 2021, require the implementation of Performance Measures to assist in the transportation planning process; and - WHEREAS, the Texas Department of Transportation (TxDOT) has adopted its Strategic Highway Safety Plan, a data-driven statewide-coordinated safety plan to help reduce fatalities and serious injuries on all public roads; and - WHEREAS, the State of Texas Department of Transportation (TxDOT) has established target for 5 Safety Performance measures based on five-year rolling averages for: - 1.
-Number of Fatalities - Rate of Fatalities per 100 million Vehicle Miles Traveled (VMT), - 3.
+Number of Fatalities - 2.
+Rate of Fatalities per 100 million Vehicle Miles Traveled (VMT), - 3.
 Number of Serious Injuries, - 4.
 Rate of Serious Injuries per 100 million VMT, and - 5.
-Number of Non-Motorized Fatalities and Non-Motorized Serious Injuries, and - WHEREAS, the Texas Department of Transportation (TxDOT) has officially established safety targets in the Highway Safety Improvement Program annual report dated May 25, 2021, and has adopted identical safety target for number of fatalities, rate of fatalities, and number of serious injuries as set forth in the Strategic Highway Safety Plan, and as shown in APPENDIX A, Attached hereto. - NOW, THEREFORE, BE IT RESOLVED that the Policy Board of the Texarkana Metropolitan Planning Organization has chosen to support all the State's safety performance targets for 2018 through 2022 and agrees to plan and program projects in support of these targets.
+Number of Non-Motorized Fatalities and Non-Motorized Serious Injuries, and - WHEREAS, in accordance with 23 CFR 490.207, the Texas Department of Transportation (TxDOT) shall establish targets annually for each performance measure.
+TxDOT has officially established safety targets in the Highway Safety Improvement Program (HSIP) annual report has adopted safety target for number of fatalities, rate of fatalities, and number of serious injuries as set forth in the Strategic Highway Safety Plan, and as shown in APPENDIX A, attached hereto. - NOW, THEREFORE, BE IT RESOLVED that the Policy Board of the Texarkana Metropolitan Planning Organization has chosen to support all the State's safety performance targets for 2020 through 2024 and agrees include these targets in the Texarkana MPO's Transportation Improvement Program (TIP) and to plan and program projects in support of these targets.

-ADOPTED in Regular Session on the 26th day of January 2022.
+ADOPTED in Regular Session on the 21st day of February 2024.